minor-management/minor-management/assignment-01.md

 5. Create a new folder name 'AR' in your repo.
 Upload Annual Report 2018 - 2020 for companies below:
 (a) ViTrox Corp
 (b) Pentamaster Corp
+*There should be at least 6 PDF files.

 6. Who are the users of annual reports?